themoonisacheese/autoverif/README.md

 # autoverif
-Auto verify NSP, NSZ, XCI, XCZ to check if they have a valid hash and signature
+Auto verify NSP, NSZ, XCI, XCZ to check if they have a valid hash and signature, on Linux and Windows.

-# RUN SETUP.PY IF YOU'RE ON WINDOWS

 # Usage